Dyson V11 Torque Drive vs. Outsize

 Large debris comparison

-Smaller messes shouldn’t be an issue since the gates have enough clearance up to Cheerios-sized debris.
+Smaller messes shouldn’t be an issue, as the gates have sufficient clearance for debris the size of Cheerios.

 Dustbin Comparison